ESC14: Vulnerable Certificate Renewal Configuration

 ESC2 abuses misconfigured Enrollment Agent templates, allowing an attacker to request certificates on behalf of other users, potentially leading to privilege escalation and unauthorized access.

-Diagram illustrating ESC6 attack vector with ADCS backup extraction
+Diagram illustrating ESC13 attack vector with vulnerable key archival configuration

 Critical